Momentum Year-Long Journey

 You will have a roommate and have the opportunity to choose your roommate prior to the trip.

-Single rooms are available for an additional fee of $770 for the July trip.
+Single rooms are available for an additional fee of $900 for fall trips.

 What meals will be included?